Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_TIMEZONE`

-  This field is used to specify timezone which app will use for its all time related operations.
+  This field specify timezone that application will use for time related operations.
 For example. `Asia/Kolkata`

 * `APP_LANGUAGE`

-  It is used to serve the application in different languages.
-By default we support to serve application in two languages `en`, `da`.
-You can add more languages if you need by following instructions from [here](./development/internationalization.md)
+  It serve the application in different languages.
+By default we support application in two languages `en`, `da`.
+You can add more languages if you need with the help of this instructions [here](./development/internationalization.md)

 * `QUEUE_DRIVER`

-  It specifies how to send mails to users.
-Its value can be `sync` or `database`. `sync` will directly send mails rather than pushing into queue.
-For `Database` will generate jobs/queue and we have to run jobs explicitely.
+  It specifies how to send an email to user.
+It value can be `sync` or `database`. for this `sync` value the system will directly send mails rather than pushing it into queue.
+For `Database` system will generate jobs/queue and admin will have to run jobs explicitely.

 * `Sentry`

-  This field is used to handle miscellaneous data.
+  This is used to manage miscellaneous data.
 For example user can enable a field called Send Anonymous usage data to receive error logs for better user experience and improvement of application.
-To support this, we have to add sentry key in .env file. and enable feature from settings.
+To support this, admin have to add sentry key in .env file. and enable feature from settings.

 * `ANALYTICS_PROVIDER`

-  This field is to setup analytics like google analytics.
+  This setup the analytics like google analytics.
 For example. `GoogleAnalytics`.

 * `ANALYTICS_TRACKING_ID`